Pokémon Trading Card Game: Card collecting

-Pokémon card collectables are worth different values in accordance with their levels of rarity.
-This is not always the case, however.
-Sometimes lower rarity cards can be worth more than higher rarity ones.
-This depends on the frequency of use within competitive play, the age of the card, number of cards printed, and a variety of other factors.
+Pokémon card collectables are valued based on their rarity, though some lower rarity cards can be worth more than higher rarity ones.
+This depends on the popularity of the card within competitive play, the age of the card, number of cards printed, and various other factors.
 From the lowest to the highest level, cards rarities are indicated by different shapes on the bottom corner, i.e. Common (circle), Uncommon (diamond), and Rare (star).
 Japanese-edition cards use letters rather than shapes to denote rarities; i.e. from the lowest to the highest level, C, U, R, RR, SR, and UR.
-In a single Pokémon TCG booster pack, a consumer can usually expect to pull 10 cards in total, i.e. five Common cards, three Uncommon cards, a reverse holographic card of any rarity, and sometimes a Rare card.
-Starting with the Scarlet and Violet series however, each pack will contain 3 Rare cards, all of which are holographic.
-In contrast to the basic Common and Uncommon, Rare collectables are branched into many different variants, comprising Holo Rare, Reverse Holo, Half Art/Half Body, Full Art/Full Body, Secret Rare, Ultra Rare, Rainbow Rare, Promo, and card mechanics including EX/GX, V/VSTAR/VMAX, and Tag Team.
-Rarities also account for old card collectibles such as "1st-edition Base Set" and "First Generation Sets," and such collectibles are some of the rarest and most expensive Pokémon cards with some valuing at thousands and millions of dollars.
+In a single Pokémon TCG booster pack, a collector can pull 10 cards in total, i.e. five Common cards, three Uncommon cards, a reverse holographic card of any rarity, and sometimes a Rare card.
+Starting with the Scarlet and Violet series however, each pack will contain one holographic card, as well as two reverse holographic cards.
+Unlike the basic Common and Uncommon, Rare collectables are divided into many different sub-groups, comprising Holo Rare, Reverse Holo, Half Art/Half Body, Full Art/Full Body, Secret Rare, Ultra Rare, Rainbow Rare, Promo, and card mechanics including EX/GX, V/VSTAR/VMAX, and Tag Team.
+Rarities can be also account for old card collectibles such as "1st-edition Base Set" and "First Generation Sets", and such collectibles are some of the rarest and most expensive Pokémon cards with some valuing at thousands and millions of dollars.

 Holo Rare are Rare cards that have a holographic illustration, whereas Reverse Holo are any-rarity cards that have holographic textures elsewhere on the surface except for the main illustration.
-Half Art and Full Art, as the name imply, are Half Body and Full Body that depicts artworks covering the entire/half the card surface, respectively.
-In comparison, Secret Rares are reprints of Full Art or Half Arts but with additional artwork schemes such as alternative holofoil scheme, shiny scheme, or a gold trim; they are characterized by a set number past the actual printed size of the set (ex.
+Half Art and Full Art are Half Body and Full Body artworks covering the entire/half the card surface, respectively.
+In comparison, Secret Rares can be Full Art or Half Arts but with additional artwork schemes such as alternative holofoil scheme, shiny scheme, or a gold trim; they are characterized by a set number past the actual printed size of the set (ex.
 242/220).
 Secret Rares also comprise the subset Rainbow Rare, which features similar materials but in rainbow-color foil schemes.
-In response to these collectible's considerable rarities, card collectors have use protective card sleeves to preserve them from wear and tear.
+In response to these collectible's considerable rarities, card collectors use card sleeves to protect them from wear and tear.